The Ultimate Source for Self Understanding

 Dead Lock

-In the "anatomy of emotions series", I am not only referring to the reasons behind such emotions, I’m giving you effective techniques that can help you get rid of these emotions, based on its anatomy. see The anatomy of social anxiety,The anatomy of acceptance and The anatomy of depression.
+In the "anatomy of emotions series" I dont only mention the reasons behind experiencing certain emotions but i also provide effective techniques that can help you get rid of these emotions. (see The anatomy of social anxiety,The anatomy of acceptance and The anatomy of depression.

-So what does this have to do with stress?
-Actually deadlocks and stress are almost the same thing, but in the case of stress, there are two thoughts that occupy your mind at the same time and each of them is waiting for the other to finish.
+So what does this has to do with stress?
+Actually deadlocks and stress are almost the same thing, but in the case of stress, there are two thoughts that occupy your mind at the same time.

 The Anatomy of stress

-Let’s examine this situation, Sam’s mind is deeply involved in answering the mails and when his wife calls,her request demands a part of his mind .
-Then his boss demands another part, resulting in having a deadlock situation, thus stress.
+Let’s examine this situation together.
+Sam’s mind was deeply involved in answering the mails and when his wife called her request demanded an additional part of his mind then his boss demanded another part resulting in a deadlock.

-All these events contributed to sam's stress.
-However, if his wife had called after he had finished replying to these emails, if his boss had come after he had finished what his wife had asked him to do, he wouldn’t have felt stressed although he would have done the same amount of work anyway.
+All of these events contributed to Sam's stress.
+Had his wife called after he replied to the mails or had his boss came after he finished all his tasks he wouldn’t have felt stressed even though he would have done the same amount of work.

 What causes stress

-Up to this point you may be wondering, sometimes I feel stressed even when I am working on one task only.
-And this is because, a deadlock occurs when anything tries to occupy your mind while you are busy, even if it’s some noise.
-To make it clear I will write down a list of items that can result in a deadlock, if they take place while you are doing another task.
+Up to this point you may be wondering why do you sometimes feel stressed even when you are working on one task only.
+This happens because a deadlock occurs when anything tries to occupy your mind while you are busy even if it was some noise.
+To make it clear I will write down a list of items that can result in a deadlock, if they took place while you are doing another task.

-• Thinking about something else:If you were working but at the same time thinking of your shopping list then you may get stressed although you are obviously not shopping while working.
+• Thinking about something else:If you were working but at the same time you were thinking of your shopping list then you may get stressed

-• External stressors: Poor lighting, noise, bad weather or even wanting to go to the toilet could cause stress if accompanied by another task.
+• External Factors: Poor lighting, noise, bad weather or even wanting to go to the toilet could cause stress if accompanied by another task.

-• Suppressed problems: If you keep thinking about the problems you are currently facing while working then surly you will get stressed, even if they are just a few flying thoughts.
+• Suppressed problems: If you keep thinking about the problems you are currently facing while working then surly you will get stressed

-• Stressful problems: Even if you are working on one task, if an unexpected problem occurs during the procedure, it might stress you out because your mind will become occupied with both; the unfinished task and the new problem.
+• Stressful problems: Even if you are working on one task, if an unexpected problem occurred during the procedure it might stress you out because your mind will become occupied with both; the unfinished task and the new problem.

 How to overcome stress

-• Have a stress free work environment: When you are about to study or work, make sure that the chair you will be sitting on is comfortable, that the lighting is adequate and that all other external factors are favorable so as not to consume your mind's resources and so reduce stress.
+• Have a stress free work environment: When you are about to study or work, make sure that the chair you will be sitting on is comfortable, that the lighting is adequate and that all other external factors are favorable so that you don't get stressed because of any of them

-• Start by small tasks: If you have two tasks to finish, your mind will be thinking of both at the same time, so it’s better to get rid of the minor one first in order to prevent stress .
-Many people fall into the mistake of, proceeding with the most difficult task first, this is ok if you don’t have any problem with stress , but if you do then you have to get rid of the minor tasks first.
+• Start by small tasks: If you have two tasks to finish your mind will be thinking of both at the same time.
+It’s better to get rid of the small one first in order to prevent stress .
+Many people fall into the mistake of proceeding with the more difficult task first and as a result they get stressed because they spend more time thinking about both

 2knowmysef is not a complicated medical website nor a boring online encyclopedia but rather a place where you will find simple, to the point and effective information that is backed by psychology and presented in a simple way that you can understand and apply.
 If you think that this is some kind of marketing hype then see what other visitors say about 2knowmyself.
 The book “How to get over someone in few days” was released by 2knowmyself, the book is a 100% guarantee that you will get over anyone else you will be refunded.